Thinking of stopping by?

 When you arrive, someone will offer you a program leaflet and a hymn book.
 Find yourself a seat wherever you like, and relax.
 The leaflet gives you a guide to the service (and additionally contains information on other things going on within the church).

 Services are mostly made up of some singing, some listening and reflection, and some prayer.
-There are some beautiful rituals (including the Eucharist, also known as Communion) which we hope you'll find meaningful, whether you take part or just observe.
+There are some beautiful rituals (including Eucharist) which we hope you'll find meaningful, whether you take part or just observe.

 Beginners are always welcome.